 If you want to create a video for your brand, it should begin with a well-crafted brief.
 A well-written video brief solves multiple issues while its guidelines can successfully navigate its course to fruition.

-Video marketing trends benefits are endless, and creating a video just for the sake of adding more content to your brand name is meaningless.
+Video marketing trends' benefits are endless, and creating a video just to add more content to your brand name is meaningless.

 - Landing page introducing the company